 - Learn where your water shutoff valve is and how to use it so you can respond quickly if your pipes break during cold weather.

 - Disconnect hoses from outdoor faucets.
-Turn off water to outdoor faucets (if you have a separate outdoor shutoff valve) or wrap outside faucets and hose bibs with insulation.
-Use molded-foam insulating covers (available at most hardware stores) or newspaper or rags covered with plastic wrap.
+Insulate all outdoor faucets and hose bibs with molded-foam hose bib covers (available at most hardware stores) or with newspaper or rags covered with plastic wrap.

-- Caulk around pipes where they enter the home.
+- Caulk around pipes where they enter the building.

 - Close all foundation vents and fill vent openings with wood or foam blocks.